Activities with Employees

 The Sony Financial Group’s corporate philosophy states our commitment to fostering an open corporate culture where employees can freely express their individuality and demonstrate their abilities to the fullest.
 We consider it essential that all employees actualize their full potential, and thus implement initiatives to create pleasant and productive workplaces, through such means as, for example, the Employee Opinion Survey.

 The Sony Financial Group promotes initiatives to help balance careers with private lives.
-Since it was established, Sony Life has had a system in place that goes beyond what is required by law to enable employees who are raising children to continue working.
-Since July 2007, Sony Life has been continuously certified by the director of the Tokyo Labour Bureau as a company that meets the requirements of the Act on Advancement of Measures to Support Raising Next-Generation Children.
-Also, Sony Assurance became the first direct non-life insurer to receive this certification* in August 2012.
-Sony Bank formulated an action plan to help employees balance child-raising responsibilities with work, and as part of this initiative, distributed a guidebook on social security and other support that can be referred to by expecting parents regarding birth and child-raising.
-By continuing to help employees balance child-raising responsibilities with work going forward, Group companies will remain focused on proactively creating a work environment conducive to healthy childbirth and parenting.
+Since its establishment, Sony Life has had a system in place that goes beyond what is required by law to enable employees who are raising children to continue working.
+The company was recognized by the Ministry of Health, Labour and Welfare as a company actively supporting efforts to raise the next generation of children.
+Moreover, Sony Assurance became the ﬁrst direct non-life insurer to receive this certiﬁcation*.
+Sony Bank has implemented an action plan to support employees balancing work and childcare and is providing a guidebook to publicize the social security system, etc., that is available for childbirth and childcare.
+Going forward, by continuing to help employees balance child-raising responsibilities with work, Group companies will remain focused on proactively creating a work environment that is conducive to healthy childbirth and parenting.

 Initiatives for Fiscal 2020